moebiussurfing/ofxSurfingSmooth/README.md

 ### TODO
 + Add more types: 2D/3D/4D vectors, colors.
 Using templates [?] ...
   [ _**ANY HELP/PULL ON THIS IS REALLY APPRECIATED!**_ ]
 + Add "Real" nested sub-groups tree levels.
 Now the params are recreated on one depth level only.
+This could help when duplicated names too.
 + Add independent thresholds/onSet for each parameter/channel: make it functional.
 Add callbacks...
 + Add param to calibrate max history smooth/speed.